Di-ayy-go/di-ayy-go.github.io/content/_index.md

                   </div>
                 </div>
                 <blockquote>
-                  "Joining this hackathon was both fun and valuable.
-For me, the best part was experimenting with ideas, meeting new people, and testing skills in a fast-paced setting."
+                  Joining this hackathon was both fun and valuable.
+For me, the best part was experimenting with ideas, meeting new people, and testing skills in a fast-paced setting.”
                   <div class="testimonial-read-more">
                     <a href="/events/2025/" class="read-more-link">
                       <i class="fas fa-arrow-right"></i> Read Tessa's full testimonial